What to know about abortion lawsuits being heard in US courts this week

 But last week, a Texas woman experiencing serious pregnancy complications decided not to wait for those challenges to be resolved.
 Saying that her condition poses a risk to her health and future fertility, she asked a court for permission to obtain an abortion immediately.

 On Monday, before the top court had issued a final ruling, her lawyers announced that she had gone to another state for an abortion.
-They told the court they still want to proceed with the case, however, because they want a ruling on the issue.
+Later in the day, the Texas Supreme Court ruled against her.

 Texas doctors had told the 31-year-old Cox that their hands were tied — despite the Texas law’s exception for when a woman’s life is at risk — and that she would have to wait for the fetus to die or carry the pregnancy to term.